 Lives saved + ROI of PASTEUR-like pull in Canada, UK, EU, Japan!

-Dear All (and with thanks to Kevin for co-authoring), Building on their excellent analysis of the value over 30 years (29 Nov 2022 newsletter) to the United States as well the value to the entire globe of a PASTEUR-style pull that creates 18 new qualifying antibiotics, Silverman and Towse have now released country-by-country analyses using the same principles for Canada, UK, EU, and Japan.
+Dear All (and with thanks to Kevin for co-authoring), Building on their excellent analysis of the value over 30 years (29 Nov 2022 newsletter) to the United States as well the value to the entire globe of a PASTEUR-style pull that creates 18 new qualifying antibiotics, Bonnifield and Towse have now released country-by-country analyses using the same principles for Canada, UK, EU, and Japan.

 The newsletter cited above gives a guided tour of the methods … and here’s the overall summary of the cost and benefit of such a 30-year program: